redhat-cop/infra.aap_configuration/CONVERSION_GUIDE.md

 ### Global Variables

 Other Variables that will apply to all roles when used globally.
-Each of these has a per role that can override the default value if you wish to selectivly use them.
+Each of these has a per role that can override the default value if you wish to selectively use them.
 This is useful for things like retries and delay on projects, or secure logging for a role.

 |Variable Name|Default Value|Required|Description|
 |:---|:---:|:---:|:---|:---|